nicolaslps/toastinette.js/README.md

     <img alt="Logo" height="300" src="./doc/images/toasterLogo.svg">
 </div>

-# Toaster
+# Toastinette.js DO NOT USE PACKAGE UNDER DEVELOPMENT
-Toaster is a JS package that allows you to add notifications to your app.
+Toastinette.js is a JS package that allows you to add notifications to your app.
 <hr/>

 ## Badges